The Christmas Carol Project - media quotes

 "O come all ye faithful, but particularly come all thee who have not yet seen the remarkable, locally produced Christmas Carol Project...The Brass Monkey Productions rendition is a contemporary musical

 interpretation of this classic story, with narrated text segueing you from song to song.
 The music is written and performed by a cast of local roots music luminaries, culled from the River City's finest.

 Kirby, SEE Magazine, December 2000

-"The most amazing thing about the Christmas Carol Project is that it's utterly free of corniness and yet still manages to instill Christmas Spirit in even the most Scrooge-like observer.
-This thing is sure to become an annual alternative favorite to the usual sappy, soggy Christmas fare."
+"The most amazing thing about the Christmas Carol Project is that it's utterly free of corniness and yet still manages to instil Christmas Spirit in even the most Scrooge-like observer.
+This thing is sure to become an annual alternative favourite to the usual sappy, soggy Christmas fare."

 Mike Ross, Edmonton Sun, December 1997